mefercs/apis/apis.md

   // The second argument is called the mounth path app.use("/user/:id", <mware-handler>);

-  //mounting multiple mware functions at the same mount path app.use('/user/:id', (req, res, next) => {
+  //mounting multiple mware functions at the same mount path for all kind of request app.use('/user/:id', (req, res, next) => {
     console.log('Request URL:', req.originalUrl)
     next()